Islam in East Java: Education

-Pesantren (or pondok pesantren) is the traditional Islamic seminary originated in East Java, in the form of gender-segregated boarding school.
-According to statistics in 2008, as many as 5,025 pesantrens spread across East Java.
+Pesantren (or pondok pesantren) is the traditional Islamic seminary originated in East Java, in the form of gender-segregated boarding schools.
+According to statistics in 2008, as many as 5,025 pesantrens are spread across East Java.
 Some of the famous pesantrens in East Java are Pondok Modern Darussalam Gontor in Ponorogo, Pondok Pesantren Tebuireng in Jombang, and Pondok Pesantren Lirboyo in Kediri.

 Several cities and regions in East Java are known as kota santri or the "city of Muslim students" and the center of Islamic education.
 Among the well-known kota santri are Gresik, Jombang, Kediri, Pasuruan, Ponorogo, Probolinggo, and Situbondo.
 The term kota santri is often emphasized by the cities and regions to promote religious tourism.